maoberlehner/markus-oberlehner-net/content/blog/payment-request-api-building-a-shopping-cart.md

 date = "2017-09-10T10:42:04+02:00"
-title = "Payment Request API Part 2: Building a Shopping Cart" description = "Learn how to implement a JavaScript shopping cart and collect credit card data with the Payment Request API." intro = "The first article of this three part series was about building a very basic checkout process using the Payment Request API.
+title = "Payment Request API Part 2: Building a Shopping Cart" description = "Learn how to implement a JavaScript shopping cart and collect credit card data with the Payment Request API." intro = "The first article of this three-part series was about building a very basic checkout process using the Payment Request API.
 In this article we're going to build a basic shopping cart implementation followed by a Payment Request API powered checkout process..." draft = false categories = ["Development"] tags = ["JavaScript"]
 +++

-[The first article](/blog/payment-request-api-payment-process-using-the-credit-card-payment-method/) of this three part series was about building a very basic checkout process using the Payment Request API.
+[The first article](/blog/payment-request-api-payment-process-using-the-credit-card-payment-method/) of this three-part series was about building a very basic checkout process using the Payment Request API.
 In this article we're going to build a basic shopping cart implementation followed by a Payment Request API powered checkout process.

 <div class="c-content__figure">
   <div class="c-content__broad">